hpreston/nso-getting-started/01-installing-nso.md

 ## Local vs System Installation
 Before you install NSO onto your system, you need to decide whether to do a "System" or "Local" installation.
 Here's a simple breakdown of the two.

-* **System Install** is used when installing NSO for a centralized, "always-on", producttion grade purpose.
+* **System Install** is used when installing NSO for a centralized, "always-on", production grade purpose.
 Is configured as a system daemon that would start and end with the underlying operating system.
 * **Local Install** is used for development, lab, and evaluation purposes.
-It unpacks all the applicaiton components, including docs and examples, and allows the user to instantiate and start instances of NCS on demand.
+It unpacks all the application components, including docs and examples, and allows the user to instantiate and start instances of NSO on demand.
 A Local Install on a single workstation can be used by the engineer to run multiple, unrelated instances of NSO for different labs and demos.

 As we are just getting started, we'll be using a "Local Installation" of NSO.